ocadaruma/wcprof/README.md

 A wall-clock based simple profiler.

-`wcprof` parses your go source then install timer to all top-level functions.
+`wcprof` parses your go source then install timer to all functions (except function literals).

 ## installation